kimha1030/AirBnB_clone/README.md

 To use this project, you must follow these steps:
 * Clone this repository.
 * Subsequently, run the executable file, writing in the command line: ./console.py
-* After the above, you can see the command interpreter, in which you can enter commands and observe the obtained output.
+* After the above, you can see the command interpreter, in which you can use the actions: show, create, destroy, update and all with all classes.

 ---
 ## Authors